Bogdanp/django_dramatiq/README.md

   send_mail(subject, message, "webmaster@example.com", [customer.email])
 ```

+### Running workers

+django_dramatiq comes with a management command you can use to
+auto-discover task modules and run workers:

+    python manage.py rundramatiq

 ### Testing

 You should have a separate settings file for test.
 In that file, you